AndrewJBateman/react-native-cryptos/README.md

 ## :signal_strength: Technologies

-* [Expo v42](https://docs.expo.io/) framework & platform for universal React applications, installed globally
+* [Expo v44](https://docs.expo.io/) framework & platform for universal React applications, installed globally
-* [React Native v0.64](https://reactnative.dev/) to create native app for Android and iOS
+* [React Native v0.67.4](https://reactnative.dev/) to create native app for Android and iOS
-* [react-native-web v0.17.1](https://www.npmjs.com/package/react-native-web) React Native Components and APIs for the Web.
+* [react-native-web v0.17.7](https://www.npmjs.com/package/react-native-web) React Native Components and APIs for the Web.
-* [React v16](https://reactjs.org/) JavaScript library for building user interfaces
+* [React v17](https://reactjs.org/) JavaScript library for building user interfaces
 * [Android Studio v4](https://developer.android.com/studio) installed globally, used to simulate Android device

 ## :floppy_disk: Setup

 * Run `npm i` to install dependencies
+* `npm install -g expo-cli --force` to install Expo CLI globally (force option may not be required)
 * Run `npm start` to start expo on a localhost port
 * See `package.json` for the npm commands to create build files etc.
 * Android Studio has to be installed and set up then the AVD Manager is run from the Configure menu